Abdulrazaq-pro/abdulrazaq-pro/README.md

 # 👋 Hi, I'm Abdulrazaq Adisa

-I'm a curious and passionate **Computer Engineering student** who builds things at the intersection of **software, hardware, and AI**.
+I'm a curious and passionate **Computer Engineer** who builds things at the intersection of **software, hardware, and AI**.
 I love shipping real-world solutions—from smart websites to embedded systems.

 ## 🚀 What I Do